quantumlib/OpenFermion/docker/README.md

 run the same Docker container.
 In that case, one could run in any terminal

 ```
         docker exec -it [container name] bash
 ```

 and "get into" the container.

 ## Running Jupyter notebook with Docker backend

 To run Jupyter notebook in a browser with a Docker container running as a backend, first check the ip address of the virtual machine by running

 ```
         docker-machine ip default
 ```

 where "default" can be replaced by the name of whichever virtual machine whose ip address you want to check.

-Assuming the Docker image for OpenFermion is already built and as an example we assume it is called my_openfermion, run the container with an additional -p flag:
+Assuming the Docker image for OpenFermion is already built and as an example we assume it is called openfermion_docker, run the container with an additional -p flag:

 ```
-	docker run -it -p 8888:8888 my_openfermion
+        docker run -it -p 8888:8888 openfermion_docker
 ```

 Here the numbers 8888 simply specifies the port number through which the Docker